YaolinGe/CSharp/notes.md

 `cw` is Console.WriteLine in Visual Studio to boost the efficiency `Ctrl + Alt + J` open object browser
 `Ctrl + Shift + Y` to show/hide the debug console in VS code.

+# Books to read
+- `Agile Principles, Patterns, and Practices in C#`
+- `Agile Software Development, Principles, Patterns, and Practices First Edition`